young boy with a hula hoop will eventually learn he can only control what happens on the inside

 The platitudes will keep coming from outside our hula hoops.
 People will keep trying to help by saying things that hurt.

 It’s okay to feel that—and it’s okay to let it go.
+Receive the heart.
+Release the words.

 Because here’s what I’m learning: God doesn’t stand outside the circle commenting on your life.
 He steps inside it.
 He stands where you stand.